An article by Kristi Frisch, Client Services Manager, published on MediaPost: http://www.mediapost.com/publications/article/206611/#axzz2eR7Q8XVc

 - Assure your followers that you will stay in contact about future risk – and do just that.

 - Social media never sleeps – make sure you have at least one person designated to monitor your channels around-the-clock (multiple shifts may need to be assigned, depending on the size of the company).
 Empower those in this role to respond as necessary.
-By having someone reply immediately to your stakeholders, will prove you are serious about costumer service.
+By having someone reply immediately to your stakeholders, will prove you are serious about costumer service desk.
 This also makes it easier to address any additional concerns that may arise, so they will not escalate into another crisis.

 - Sympathize with each stakeholder’s situation.
 Listen to how people are reacting to the initial crisis and base your comments on their feedback.
 Then notice how your audience replies to your posts in order to continually improve your responses.